In 2018 an estimated 14.2 million people were living in poverty in the UK, including more than 25% of children

 – A series of original ethnographic case studies in Birmingham, London and Manchester that each focus on different aspects of poverty

-– A wide-ranging survey of national church leaders
+– A wide-ranging survey of regional church leaders across UK Christian traditions

-– Interviews with local church leaders and activists from a range of Christian traditions
+– Interviews with national church leaders from a range of Christian traditions

 The research is engaging with six case studies which each focus on a different aspect of poverty or response to poverty.
 Each case study has involved spending time with the project/community group, carrying out one-to-one interviews, and photo elicitation in focus groups.
 The case studies include: